varvara-savchenko/automation-tests/README.md

 - mocking data
 - working with date-fns library (import data, change format)
 - manipulating with sliders (custom command to set screen, client and page position)
+- accessing BE calls & verifying that it follows FE changes